mapossum/spa/M11/README.md

   1. Most of it will be looking at code snippets and interpreting what is happening.
   2. The test will be open notes / open computers like the last one.
   3. The written portion of the exam will account for 50% of your final exam score (On the mid-term it was 70%).

-  4. Here are some things for you to review:
+Here are some things for you to review:
-    a.
-Cursors (search, insert, update)
+-Cursors (search, insert, update)
-    b.
-Modules matching to description and what is a module (Numpy, matplotlib, arcpy, ArcGIS API for Python, math, pandas)
-    c.
-Raster datasets in code interpretation
+-Modules matching to description and what is a module (Numpy, matplotlib, arcpy, ArcGIS API for Python, math, pandas) -Raster datasets in code interpretation
-    d.
-Con tool and numpy where statements (they basically do the same thing)
-    e.
-Numpy array conversion functions in arcpy
+-Con tool and numpy where statements (they basically do the same thing) -Numpy array conversion functions in arcpy

 2. The take home portion this time will be two scripts.
 Each will account for 25% of your score.
 We will start both as part of this class and go over strategy for completing each.
 One will be turned in as a toolbox, the other as a Juypter notebook.